Stochastic Optimal Control of HVAC system for Energy-efficient Buildings: Introduction

 \subsection{Literature}

-\ There exist various optimization-based control methods for HVAC systems to save energy cost \cite{afram2014theory}.
-We report the results from two aspects: \emph{complex models} and \emph{uncertainties} that have been addressed.
+The recent decades have seen massive progress towards improving building energy efficiency.
+Particularly, various modeling techniques have been established for optimizing HVAC control \cite{afroz2018modeling}.
+However, the \emph{system complexity} and \emph{uncertainties} are still two major challenges we are facing for realization.
+The HVAC system comprises various heat and mass transfer equipment such as the chiller, the heating/cooling coils and the air-handling equipment, making the overall system dynamics highly non-linear and non-convex~\cite{afroz2018modeling}.
+Besides, the HVAC control requires to respond to the uncertain thermal disturbances caused by the weather and the occupants, etc.

-In the literature, some typical methods for HVAC control include sequential quadratic programming (SQP) \cite{kelman2011bilinear}, mixed-integer linear programming (MILP) \cite{xu2017pmv,xu2015supply}, genetic algorithms \cite{ nassif2005optimization}, and rule-based strategies \cite{brooks2014experimental, yoon2014dynamic}.
-These works have been mainly dedicated to addressing the computationally challenges imposed by the \emph{complex models}, especially the nonlinear system dynamics.
-In particular, some simplification or approximation techniques have been discussed for computation (see \cite{kelman2011bilinear, brooks2014experimental, yoon2014dynamic} for examples).
+To address the non-linearity, the typical solution methods include sequential quadratic programming (SQP) \cite{kelman2011bilinear}, mixed-integer programming (MIP) \cite{xu2017pmv,xu2015supply} and meta-heuristic algorithms (e.g., genetic algorithm~\cite{garnier2015predictive} and particle swarm optimization~\cite{zou2010model}, etc.).
+These works have mostly focused on developing approximation or relaxation techniques to deal with the non-linear system dynamics.
+Besides, complete information or accurate predictions for dynamic thermal demand are usually assumed for computation~(see \cite{kelman2011bilinear, xu2015supply} for examples).